rsoury/buyte/README.md

 ## Overview

+This repository responsible for tokenisation of digital wallet payloads before passing on raw/decrypted payment data to the connected Payment Processor.

-This repository includes all core services (Serverless API, CLI, Scripts, and AWS Amplify Configuration).
+It is comprised of the Serverless API, CLI, Scripts, and AWS Amplify Configuration

 The produced Binary is a CLI tool capable of running commands for administrative and development purposes as well as a command for starting the Tokenisation and Payment Processing API.